 Interface and Flexibility

 TaxHawk’s interface is pretty flexible.
-Once you complete the personal information section, you can move throughout the income, credits, and deductions sections at will.
+Once you complete the personal information section, you can move through the income, credits, and deductions sections at will.
 If you don’t have enough information to complete a given form at a given time, no sweat – just leave it and move on.
 You can return at any point before you e-file.

-Once you’re into the meat of your return, you can answer questions in an interview-style process, enter data into form fields manually, or alternate.
+Once you’re into the meat of your tax return, you can answer questions in an interview-style process, enter data into form fields manually, or alternate.
 Filling forms out manually isn’t recommended for novices, as TaxHawk’s help resources are relatively thin and IRS publications are mind-numbing (and time-consuming) to pore over.

 TaxHawk has a built-in accuracy checker that automatically reviews your return in real time and flags entries that don’t make sense to the system.